lucascranach/cranach-timeline-benpag/docs/adr/0014-evaluation-participants.md

-# One person from every of the four departments as evaluation subjects
+# One person from every of the four departments as evaluation participants

 * Status: accepted
 * Deciders: Anja Bertels, Dominik Deimel